alanbantug/deployScript/README.md

 # deployScript

-While toying around with a number of Python scripts, I found myself doing `cut and paste` when I copy my scripts to a common library.
+While toying around with a number of Python scripts, I found myself doing `cut and paste` when I copy my scripts from a central locations where I have all my code to a common library where I keep my scripts.
 On top of that, I also found myself manually creating the `.bat` files before I can run them.

 This script is created to allow easy deployment of Python scripts using TKinter to any other location within you Windows PC.